erikfransson/CCBuilder/README.md

 ## Work flow
-The general work flow of CCBuilder is explained briefly below.
+The general work flow of CCBuilder is explained briefly below, assuming you imported the CCBuilder modules

+`import CCBuilder as ccb`

+`import CCBuilder_c as ccb_c`

 ### Input parameters
 There are a number of input parameters that need to be set before running CCbuilder.